Projects involving members of the Health Science Research Centre

 Acute Myeloid Leukaemia (AML) results from the accumulation of malignant myeloid blasts in the bone marrow (BM) due to abnormal proliferation and differentiation of haematopoietic progenitor cells.
 Although current therapies induce high rates of remission there is still an unmet need for new therapeutic strategies as the majority of patients with AML tend to relapse.
 There is emerging evidence of a crucial role of adhesive interactions between AML leukemic stem cells and the BM normal cells during AML development and resistance to drug treatment.

-The objective of this CRUK-funded project led by Dr Yolanda Calle-Patino is to develop a new cell culture method to identify drug combinations that target AML cells and the supportive BM normal cells that could overcome cell adhesion-mediated drug resistance to two drugs commonly used against AML, cytarabine and daunorubicin, and be progressed as new and more effective therapies against AML.
+This CRUK-funded project led by Dr Yolanda Calle-Patino aims to develop a new cell culture method to identify drug combinations that target AML cells and the supportive BM normal cells that could overcome cell adhesion-mediated drug resistance to drugs commonly used against AML, and be progressed as new and more effective therapies against AML.
 Thus this research is of significance to both drug discovery and basic research studies to identify signalling pathways that regulate AML biology.
 Dr Yolanda Calle-Patino leads her team at Roehampton with Dr Yoana Arroyo (post-doctoral research fellow) and Mariacristina Ciccioli (research student), and collaborates with Professors Lucy Di Sylvio and Eric So of King’s College London, as well as Drs Laurent Lacroix and Volker Behrends (HSRC).

 Diabetes is one of the most well-known and rapidly expanding chronic metabolic conditions, affecting more than 3.5 million people in the UK today.
 The present project led by Dr Astrid Hauge-Evans is focussed on the regulation of insulin production from the beta cell within the pancreatic islet, since beta cell dysfunction is one of the main underlying causes of the disease.